Coast and waterways

 The wind speed and direction can also have an impact.

 Report a problem

-Use the form below to report a problem relating to the Tweed coastline or waterways, such as erosion, pollution or an issue with a jetty.
+Use the online form to report a problem relating to the Tweed coastline or waterways, such as erosion, pollution or an issue with a jetty.